jiheon788/polisync-client/README.md

 # PoliSync - client

-> PoliSync is a voice recognition-based the minutes of a meeting writing platform using National Assembly Public Data & API and Generative AI (Open AI).
+> This repository is for the MVP of PoliSync React app client.

 ### [Client Repo](https://github.com/jiheon788/polisync-client)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Server Repo](https://github.com/jiheon788/polisync-server)

+PoliSync is a voice recognition-based the minutes of a meeting writing platform using National Assembly Public Data & API and Generative AI (Open AI).

 ## Features